-- 1.1.45 The PPG states that a site is considered available for development when on the best information available (confirmed by the call for sites and information from land owners and legal searches where appropriate), there is confidence that there are no legal or ownership problems, such as unresolved multiple ownerships, ransom strips, tenancies or operational requirements of landowners.
+1.1.46 The PPG states that a site is considered available for development when on the best information available (confirmed by the call for sites and information from land owners and legal searches where appropriate), there is confidence that there are no legal or ownership problems, such as unresolved multiple ownerships, ransom strips, tenancies or operational requirements of landowners.
 This will often mean that the land is controlled by a developer or landowner who has expressed an intention to develop, or the landowner has expressed an intention to sell.
 Where potential problems have been identified, the PPG advises that an assessment will need to be made as to how and when they can realistically be overcome.
-PPG advises that consideration should also be given to the delivery record of the developers or landowners putting forward sites, and whether the planning background of a site shows a history of unimplemented permissions. - 1.1.46 The Council will make a judgement on the availability of SHLAA sites based on a range of information sources.
-Those sites submitted through the SHLAA call for sites will contain up to date availability information as this information will be strictly required on the response form.
-This information will be verified where necessary and used to determine if sites are available now or likely to become available in future. - 1.1.47 Additionally, for sites already allocated in the Council's Land Allocations DPD, and sites over ten units with planning permission the Council regularly monitors development progress and availability in order to ensure it maintains a robust and up to date picture of its housing land supply.
+PPG advises that consideration should also be given to the delivery record of the developers or landowners putting forward sites, and whether the planning background of a site shows a history of unimplemented permissions.

+- 1.1.47 The Council will make a judgement on the availability of SHELAA sites based on a range of information sources.
+Those sites submitted through the SHELAA call for sites will contain up to date availability information as this information will be strictly required on the response form.
+This information will be verified where necessary and used to determine if sites are available now or likely to become available in future. - 1.1.48 Additionally, for sites already allocated for housing in the Council's Land Allocations DPD, and sites over ten units with planning permission the Council regularly monitors development progress and availability in order to ensure it maintains a robust and up to date picture of its housing land supply.
 In January 2017 the Council commenced an annual process of contacting land owners and developers to request up to date information on availability and site progress.
 Information collected in the 2017, 2018, 2019 and 2020 surveys will also therefore be used to judge the availability of sites.

-- 1.1.48 Depending on the sources of sites the Council will also already likely hold information on site availability, for example if they were included in previous studies or submitted as part of the Local Plan Land Allocations process.
+The Council has also recently surveyed owners of allocated employment sites to establish up to date positions on availability and timescales for development. - 1.1.49 Depending on the sources of sites the Council will also already likely hold information on site availability, for example if they were included in previous studies or submitted as part of the Local Plan Land Allocations process.
 In these cases we will therefore verify and update the information.
-We may also undertake Land Registry searches on sites where ownership is uncertain. - 1.1.49 Based on the assessment of availability, sites will be categorised into the following categories: - Not available - Potentially available/available in the future - Available now
+We may also undertake Land Registry searches on sites where ownership is uncertain. - 1.1.50 Based on the assessment of availability, sites will be categorised into the following categories: - Not available - Potentially available/available in the future - Available now